mpieva/mapAD/Readme.md

 # Thrust

 _We're in pre-alpha state.
-Basically nothing works at the moment, but there's hope..._
+Very few things work at the moment, but there's hope..._

 This is another attempt to write a _fast_ experimental ancient DNA damage aware short read mapper.
 The name "Thrust" is an hommage to Udo Stenzel's "R-Candy", in which tradition it stands, and Rust, the programming language used for this